trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 [^8]: Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1961_.
 Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin, 1961.

-[^9]: Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1961_.
-Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin 1961.
+[^9]: Ibid.
 About ten years later, this was well-established and the guide simply noted: “Feeding is strictly prohibited.
 With around 2.5 million visitors a year, if everyone gave even a small morsel, such large quantities of food would accumulate that the animals would suffer harm.
 Well-intentioned but uncontrolled feeding can even result in death.”
 Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1975_.
 Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin 1975.

 [^10]: Cf. for instance anonymous letter to the management of the Zoological Garden Berlin, 08.08.1966, AZGB O 0/1/224; H. Gottheim to the management of the Zoological Garden Berlin, 16.04.1960, AZGB O 0/1/112; Zoological Garden Berlin to M. Hingst, 20.07.1960, AZGB O 0/1/112; C. Hübner to the management of the Zoological Garden Berlin, no date, AZGB O 0/1/112; Management of the Zoological Garden Berlin to C. Hübner, AZGB O 0/1/112.